KumoCorp/kumomta/docs/userguide/policy/kafka.md

 ## Configuring A Queue Handler for Kafka

-When a message is ready to be queued, the `get_queue_config` event is fired, at which point we can specify the protocol of the queue, in this case `custom_lua`.
+When a message is ready to be queued, the `get_queue_config` event is fired, at which point we can specify the protocol of the queue, in this case, `custom_lua`.
 In the example below, we check whether the message is queued to the `kafka` queue and acts accordingly:

 ```lua
 kumo.on('get_queue_config', function(domain, tenant, campaign, routing_domain)